CaseyHaralson/pinkyring/README.md

 There are basically two steps:

-1. Run pinkyring, select the template to use, and name the project.
+1. Run pinkyring, select the template or repo to use, and name the project.
 This creates a new project using the template you chose.
-2. If you want to remove a piece that came with the template, run pinkyring again, and select the piece(s) to remove.
+2. If you want to remove a piece that came with the template, go to the project, run pinkyring again, and select the piece(s) to remove.
 This removes those sections from the project you created in step 1.

-## New Project
+## Create Project from Template or Repo
 Note: requires node to be installed.

 New projects can be created from a template that has been "packaged" with pinkyring, or you can supply a repo and pinkyring can use that repo as the template.

 ### New Project From Packaged Template
-To create a new project from one of the [packaged templates](#templates):
+To create a new project from one of the [packaged templates](#packaged-templates):
 1. Run the pinkyring command: `npx pinkyring@latest`
 2. Select "Create new project"
 3. Select the template